 What these examples illustrate is that reasoning is only one of the myriad activities that people perform during their lives.
 Moreover, it is an activity that only some of us perform some of the time.
 For the truth is that the great majority of human beings spend very little time engaged in deliberate reasoning – in performing the one, single activity that, according to Aristotle, defines our entire species and differentiates us from all other animals.

-Aristotle’s widely-imitated definition would have been more useful if the activity of reasoning had proved itself to be a sure guide to discovering or arriving at the truth.
+Aristotle’s widely-repeated definition would have been more useful if the activity of reasoning had proved to be a sure guide to discovering or arriving at the truth.
 But reason has shown itself to be a wayward guide that has beguiled, deceived, and misled many a devoted reasoner into a very large number of false paths and dead ends.
 Innumerable are the mistakes that have been made by the admirers of these ancient Greek philosophers, including even the most celebrated among them.
 Furthermore, it is usually not possible, solely by the criterion of reason, to determine which of two or more alternative statements is true.
-To do this, we must have recourse to the real world, and not remain confined, like a silly little puppy that delights in chasing its own tail, in the imaginary and artificial logical world that is sometimes created by our too-fertile brains.
+To do this, we must have recourse to the real world, and not remain confined, like a puppy that delights in chasing its own tail, in the imaginary and artificial logical world that is sometimes created by our too-fertile brains.
 Even in Aristotle’s many writings, we find numerous examples of, not necessarily faulty reasoning, but of incorrect conclusions that are logically derived from mistaken premises or incomplete information about the world.
 This single fact – that Aristotle’s many admirers have failed to deduce from this disparity between his widely-imitated method and the results obtained by it that reason is not always the best guide to discovering the truth – clearly shows that we human beings most certainly are not rational creatures.

 The common assumption that someone who knows how to reason is less likely to make mistakes about the world in general, and about human relationships in particular, is not always justified.
 For who among us, when we are troubled or unsure about which course of action we should take, would seek the advice of a philosopher?